ecmwf/ecmwf-opendata/README.md

 ...
 ```

-### Download a single surface parameter at a single forecast step for all ensemble members from ECMWF's 12UTC 00UTC ENS forecast (Set III-i)
+### Download a single surface parameter at a single forecast step for all ensemble members from ECMWF's 12UTC 00UTC ENS forecast

 ```python
 from ecmwf.opendata import Client